JWST ETC Creating a New Calculation

 In the JWST Exposure Time Calculator (ETC) a new calculation can be initiated by choosing an instrument and mode, or copying and modifying an existing calculation.
 The calculation requires an existing library of scenes and sources.

-The video tutorial How to Set Up a Calculation in the JWST ETC provides a walk-through of setting up a calculation in ETC.
+The video tutorial ETC General Overview provides a walk-through of setting up a calculation in ETC.

 Create a new ETC calculation

-A new calculation may be created by two methods: selecting an instrument and mode, or copying and modifying an existing calculation.
-The Calculation page has instrument buttons for the JWST instruments, and each instrument button has a drop-down menu with all the modes offered for that instrument.
+A new calculation may be created by 2 methods: selecting an instrument and mode, or copying and modifying an existing calculation.
+The Calculations page has instrument buttons for each of the 4 JWST science instruments, and each instrument button has a drop-down menu with all the modes offered for that instrument.
 Selecting an instrument and the mode immediately initiates a calculation using the default scene with default source.
 The new calculation can then be edited for the desired input parameters as described in the following sections.
-If the user wants to copy and modify an existing calculation that is provided in a sample workbook, this is accomplished by using the Copy Calculation option from the drop-down menu under Edit button at the topmost left corner.
+If the user wants to copy and modify an existing calculation, this is accomplished by using the Copy Calculation option from the Copy/Delete drop-down menu at the topmost left corner.
 This creates an exact copy of the calculation and the user can modify the calculation by changing the input parameters as described below.

 Editing an ETC calculation

-To edit a calculation, select it by clicking on the row corresponding to that calculation so it is highlighted.
-The configuration pane is activated and the input parameters can now be modified to change the scene, backgrounds, instrument setup, detector setup, and strategy.
+To edit a calculation, select it by clicking on the row corresponding to that calculation so that it is highlighted.
+The "Calculation Editor" pane (in the top right) is activated and the input parameters can now be modified to change the scene, backgrounds, instrument setup, detector setup, and strategy.

-On the Configuration pane, click on the Scene tab.
+In the "Calculation Editor" pane, click on the Scene tab.
 This offers a drop-down menu of all the scenes available in the scene library, which is used to specify which scene should be used for the existing calculation.
-Often, this is the only thing users need to manipulate on the scene tab.
+Often, this is the only thing users need to manipulate on the Scene tab.

-The Instrument Setup offers the choice of filters, grisms, dispersers, and slits for the .
+The Instrument Setup tab offers the choice of filters, grisms, dispersers, and slits for the NIRISS and NIRCam—there are two drop-down menus, one for the grisms and the other for the blocking filters that are used in combination with the grism.
+The MIRI modes have options for choosing the channel and disperser.
+NIRSpec IFU calculations require the grating/filter pair to be selected.
+The NIRSpec MSA setup is specified by choosing the grating/filter pair, slitlet shape, and MSA location.
+The NIRSpec Fixed Slit and NIRSpec Bright Object Time Series modes require the grating/filter pair and slit to be selected.
+For spectroscopy modes that do not require a blocking filter, only a menu for the disperser is provided (e.g., NIRISS SOSS, MIRI LRS)..
 For imaging modes, the Instrument Setup has a drop-down menu with the choice of filters that can be used for the imaging calculation.
-For wide-field slitless spectroscopy mode available with NIRISS and NIRCam there are two drop-down menus, one for the grisms and the other for the blocking filters that are used in combination with the grism.
-The MIRI mode has options for choosing the channel and disperser.
-The NIRSpec IFU calculations require the grating/filter pair to be selected.
-The NIRSpec MSA setup is specified by choosing the grating/filter pair, slitlet shape, and MSA location.
-The NIRSpec fixed slit requires the grating/filter pair and slit to be selected.
-For spectroscopy modes that do not require a blocking filter, only a menu for the disperser is provided (eg; NIRISS SOSS, MIRI LRS).
+For wide-field slitless spectroscopy modes—available with

-The Detector Setup allows the user to specify the following parameters: subarray configuration, readout pattern, number of groups, number of integrations, and number of exposures.
+The Detector Setup allows the user to specify the following parameters: Subarray, Readout pattern, Groups per integration, Integrations per exposure, and Total Dithers.
 All of these parameters control the exposure time and photon-collecting duration.

 All JWST detectors integrate using MULTIACCUM readout, which consists of "up-the-ramp" sampling.